frontenddogma/web-development-glossary/manuscript/r.md

 Read-Eval-Print Loop
 : A simple, interactive computer programming environment that takes single user inputs (i.e., single expressions), evaluates (executes) them, and returns the result to the user; a program written in a REPL environment is executed piecewise.
 The term is usually used to refer to programming interfaces similar to the classic Lisp machine interactive environment.
 Common examples include command line shells and similar environments for programming languages, and the technique is very characteristic of scripting languages.&nbsp;[†](#w-repl)

+Readability
+: The ease with which a reader can understand a written text.
+In natural language, the readability of text depends on its content (the complexity of its vocabulary and syntax) and its presentation (such as typographic aspects like font size, line height, and line length).
+Not to be confused with legibility.&nbsp;[†](#w-readability)

 README
 : A file that contains information about other files in a directory or archive of computer software.
 A form of documentation, it is usually a simple plain text file called READ.ME, README.TXT, README.md (for a text file using markdown markup), README.1ST, or simply README.
 The file’s name is generally written in uppercase letters.&nbsp;[†](#w-readme)